binnev/omni-challenge/README.md

 # Traveling salesman challenge

-This program reads in a `csv` file containing the x-y coordinates of several points, and chooses a route which visits each point exactly once.
+This program reads in a `csv` file containing the x,y coordinates of several points, and chooses a route which visits each point exactly once.
 Depending on the user's inputs, the route can be randomly generated or picked based on the closest neighbouring points.

 ## How to run the program